Best 9MM Handguns

 Fear not; however, there are several other ways to sport lights and lasers on the frame of your Glock 26.
 One of the more popular ones is the Streamlight Tlr6.
 This light attaches using a clamshell design that attaches around the trigger guard.
 Although not super bright, it is efficient enough for a purely self-defense subcompact.

 Depending on your requirements, you will be able to find many holster options for the Glock 26.

-The most popular option will be IWB of a wide selection of brands followed by more unconventional means of concealed carry such as ankle holsters or even shoulder holsters.
-I myself have options for each.
+The most popular option will be IWB of a wide selection of brands, followed by more unconventional concealed carry methods such as ankle or shoulder holsters.
+I have options for each.

 They say imitation is the sincerest form of flattery.
 Following the success of the mold shattering, SIG P365 comes the Springfield Hellcat.

 The main claim to fame that the Springfield Hellcat has is it ups the capacity of the SIG P365 by one round.
-It is arguable that one round isn’t really THAT big of a deal but why would you ever want to turn down the ability to carry more ammo onboard your firearm?
+Arguably, one round isn’t really THAT big of a deal but why would you ever want to turn down the ability to carry more ammo onboard your firearm?

 The Hellcat seems to take more aesthetic design cues from Glock and its internal engineering from SIG.
 The resulting amalgamation is the Hellcat.

 While the ergonomics for the Springfield Hellcat aren’t as blocky as Glock you can tell when picking it up that it isn’t as refined as the P365 from SIG.